-Sacramento loves tomatoes.
+The North Valley loves tomatoes.
 The feeling is mutual.

-Any Sacramentan with a few square feet of outdoor space grows tomatoes (or wants to) with dreams of hefty slicers by the Fourth of July.
-There's a reason our tomato mania is so strong: Tomatoes thrive here.

-Our area has plenty of what tomato plants crave: Sun and heat.
+Any Californian with a few square feet of outdoor space grows tomatoes (or wants to) with debbiea@ newsreview.com Our area has plenty of what tomato plants crave: sun and heat.
 But how much is too much?

 Prolonged triple-digit heat waves can toast tomatoes.
-Last week's 104-degree spike was a taste of the challenges to come.
+And there are more 100-plus-degree days on the way.